 “Some people have raisins in their stuffing or in breads or other goodies,” adds Verdino.
 Raisins, in particular, can be quite toxic to some animalsu.
 Others eat them and don't have an issue, but some typically get serious problems.
 They can cause renal failure or even death.”

 It’s also important, if you have a dog, to secure your trash to keep your pup safe.
 Oftentimes, Verdino explains, “The dog rips into the trash bag and eats the whole turkey carcass bones and all, and they can end up with pancreatitis, which is inflammation of the pancreas and it can be quite dangerous.
-Or obviously, if an animal were to eat the bones, that can be a problem, they can get stuck in there.
-That's probably what we see more often than purely toxicity issues with Thanksgiving as to the pancreatitis after the day, after the holiday.”
+Or obviously, if an animal were to eat the bones, that can be a problem, they can get stuck in there.”

 And when you do share leftovers, keep portion size in mind, as pets are much smaller than humans and calories add up quickly.
 “The goal is to have all treats (commercial pet treats, table food, rawhides and other chews) account for less than 10 percent of daily calorie needs to avoid unbalancing the diet,” says Freeman.
 She recommends checking the Pet Nutrition Alliance website to estimate your pet's daily calorie needs, and then give your pet 10 pets of their calories a day in treats.